oushujun/EDTA/README.md

 ## Citation
 Please cite our paper if you find EDTA is useful:

-Ou S., Su W., Liao Y., Chougule K., Ware D., Peterson T., Jiang N.✉, Hirsch C. N.✉ and Hufford M. B.✉ (2019).
+Ou S., Su W., Liao Y., Chougule K., Agda J. R. A., Hellinga A. J., Lugo C. S. B., Elliott T. A., Ware D., Peterson T., Jiang N.✉, Hirsch C. N.✉ and Hufford M. B.✉ (2019).
 Benchmarking Transposable Element Annotation Methods for Creation of a Streamlined, Comprehensive Pipeline.
 [Genome Biol.
 20(1): 275.](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1905-y)

 Please also cite the software packages that were used in EDTA, listed in the [EDTA/bin](https://github.com/oushujun/EDTA/tree/master/bin) directory.